Dynamical Boson Stars: Varieties of boson stars

-Similar results were found in the Newtonian limit~\cite{2010PhRvD..82l3535U}, however with a slightly higher stability limit $N^{(1)} \ge 1.13\, N^{(2)}$.
-This work stresses that combining several excited states makes it possible to obtain flatter rotation curves than only with ground state, producing better models for galactic dark matter halos (see also discussion of boson stars as an explanation of dark matter in Section~\ref{sec:darkmatter}).
+Similar results were found in the Newtonian limit \citep{2010PhRvD..82l3535U}, however, with a slightly higher stability limit $N^{(1)} \ge 1.13\, N^{(2)}$.
+This work stresses that combining several excited states makes it possible to obtain flatter rotation curves than only with ground state, producing better models for galactic dark matter halos (see also discussion of boson stars as an explanation of dark matter in Sect.~\ref{sec:darkmatter}).

-Ref.~\cite{Hawley:2002zn} considers two scalar fields describing boson stars which are phase shifted in time with respect to each other, studying the dynamics numerically.
-In particular, one can consider multiple scalar fields \emph{with} an explicit interaction (beyond just gravity) between them, say $V\left( |\phi^{(1)}|\, |\phi^{(2)}| \right)$.
-Refs.~\cite{2009PhRvD..80f4014B,2009PhRvD..79f4013B} construct such solutions, considering the individual particle-like configurations for each complex field as \emph{interacting} with each other.
+\cite{Hawley:2002zn} first introduced \emph{multi-field} boson stars by considering two scalar fields each describing boson stars which are phase shifted in time with respect to each other, studying the dynamics numerically.
+In particular, one can consider multiple scalar fields \emph{with} an explicit interaction (beyond just gravity) between them, say $V\left( |\phi^{(1)}|\, |\phi^{(2)}| \right)$. \cite{2009PhRvD..80f4014B,2009PhRvD..79f4013B} construct such solutions, considering the individual particle-like configurations for each complex field as \emph{interacting} with each other.

+\cite{Li:2020ffy} construct rotating boson stars from two, self-interacting, scalar fields.
+The merger of two boson stars described by different scalar fields (so that their interaction was solely via the gravitational field) was found numerically by \cite{Bezares:2018qwa} (binaries are further discussed in Sect.~\ref{dynamics_binary_bs}).

+\cite{Alcubierre:2018ahf} extends such solutions, following \cite{Olabarrieta:2007di} which constructed spherically symmetric configurations of scalar field from specific superpositions of states with angular momentum for their studies of critical collapse~(see Sect.~\ref{sub:critical}).
+In particular, for a given value of $l$, their field configuration is a sum of fields representing the appropriate spherical harmonics $(\ell,m)$

+resulting in a spherical solution that they call \emph{$\ell$-boson stars}.
+These solutions can be more compact than corresponding regular boson (i.e. $\ell=0$ solutions). \CPn{ In Fig.~\ref{fig:lboson_massomega} the equilibrium configurations up to $k=4$ are shown, displaying the total mass as a function of the effective radius (left panel) and frequency (right panel), respectively.}

+Indeed, follow-up work finds that for large $\ell$ the compactness of stable solutions approaches roughly half the Buchdahl limit\footnote{The Buchdahl limit constrains spherically symmetric ``stars'' of ordinary matter to a compactness \CPi{ $M/R \leq 4c^2/\left(9G\right)$, where the maximum value} corresponds to stars of constant density \citep{Buchdahl:1959zz}.} as the solutions become increasingly anisotropic \citep{Alcubierre:2021psa}.

+\cite{Sanchis-Gual:2021edp} extends $\ell$-boson stars to what they call \emph{hybrid-$\ell$-boson stars} as the combination of non-spherically symmetric BSs composed of multiple fields with multiple states (some with rotation).
+They further evolve these states to understand which are stable and which unstable.